Exercise Intervention for Smoking Cessation

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are taking medication for blood pressure or diabetes, you will need a physician's clearance to participate.

-Is exercise intervention safe for smoking cessation?
+What prior data suggests that this exercise intervention is safe for smoking cessation?

 Who Is on the Research Team?